 Who gets lupus?

 Researchers are studying two major questions: Who gets lupus and why?
 At least 1.5 million Americans suffer from lupus, or approximately 1 in 185 people.
-It is extremely difficult to estimate how many people in the United States have the disease, because its symptoms vary widely and its onset is often hard to pinpoint.
+It is extremely difficult to estimate how many people in the United States have the disease, because lupus symptoms vary widely and its onset is often hard to pinpoint.
 These factors make diagnosing lupus extremely difficult.
 People are often diagnosed with other “overlap” diseases such as rheumatoid arthritis, fibromyalgia, and other connective tissue disorders before receiving a lupus diagnosis.
 According to one recent Michigan study, lupus may be twice as common as previous estimates suggested.